coreos/etcd-operator/doc/design/cluster_upgrade.md

 ## etcd upgrade story

 - A user “kubectl apply” a new version in EtcdCluster object
-- etcd controller detects the version and
+- etcd operator detects the version and
   - if the targeted version is allowed, does rolling upgrade
   - otherwise, rejects it in admission control; We will write an admission plug-in to verify EtcdCluster object.